Wild Dog social structures are based entirely on co-operation.

 See also See also Wild Dog Information and Wild Dogs - Efficient Hunters that Kill to Eat.

-Roddy Smith is a wildlife conservationist and safari guide based in the Lower Zambezi National Park, Zambia.
+Roddy Smith is a wildlife conservationist and safari guide based at Mwambashi River Lodge in the Lower Zambezi National Park, Zambia.